-It took a fair amount of string-pulling, but we did it.
-That’s right, we got legendary music writer and critic, Vince Aletti, to sit down with us and talk all things disco.
-Aletti has been championing disco for decades, ever since the earliest days of the genre, and has most definitely become one of the most important voices on the scene.
-We can’t tell you what an honour it was to speak to him.
+We asked legendary music writer and critic, Vince Aletti, to sit down with us and talk all things disco.
+Aletti has been championing disco for decades, ever since the earliest days of the genre, and is one of the most important voices on the scene.

 Vince Aletti in his East Village apartment, 2014

-Aletti was the first writer to talk about disco in the pages of Rolling Stone – indeed, he claims that his 1973 piece was the first published piece on disco anywhere.
-A mighty honour.
-He’s credited with helping to bring disco into centre stage of popular cultural awareness – and he defended it against early detractors via his regular column in New York print institution, The Village Voice.
+Aletti was the first writer to cover disco in the pages of Rolling Stone, with his 1973 piece widely regarded as the first published article on the genre anywhere.
+He is credited with helping to bring disco into the centre of popular cultural awareness, and later championed it against early detractors through his regular column in The Village Voice.

 Vince Aletti in his East Village apartment, 2014